Collection du Musée Alexis Forel

 i

-Rembrandt (1606-1669), Rembrandt aux yeux hagards, 1630, eau-forte.
+Rembrandt (1606-1669), Rembrandt aux yeux hagards, 1630, etching.
 Cabinet cantonal des estampes, Collection du Musée Alexis Forel, Musée Jenisch Vevey

 arrow icon